Curl (C1, C2)

 Quick Summary

-A variant in the Keratin-71 gene is associated with curly hair in dogs.
-Dogs with the curl variant have curly coats or wavy coats depending on how many copies of the variant they possess.
+Two variants in the Keratin-71 gene are associated with curly hair in dogs.
+Dogs with these curl variants have curly coats or wavy coats depending on how many copies of the allele they possess.

 Black Poodle with a curly coat